Emergence of maximal hidden quantum correlations and its trade-off with the filtering probability in dissipative two-qubit systems: Main results

-In \autoref{fig:fig1} we show the locally-filtering maximisation scenario for usefulness for teleportation, $\rm F_3$-steering and CHSH-nonlocality at a collective damping $\gamma=\Gamma/2$.
+Entanglement-based quantum correlations at a collective damping $\gamma=\Gamma/2$ are plotted in \autoref{fig:fig2}.
 The inset shows the sudden birth of concurrence.
 It has been done for ten steps of the initial (separable) state parameter $0\leq p\leq1/3$.
 The entanglement sudden birth phenomenon takes place (even though $p=0$; the maximally mixed state).
 Concurrence achieves a small maximum value (up to $\sim2.5\times10^{-2}$) and decays asymptotically to zero.
-This weak entanglement behaviour however, allows the maximisation of the sub-entanglement properties in the system by means of local filtering; hidden usefulness for teleportation, hidden $\rm F_3$-steering and hidden CHSH-nonlocality suddenly appear and go to their maximum value ($\text{HB} \rightarrow \text{HBF}_3 \rightarrow{\rm HD}\rightarrow 1$) even though they all are \emph{completely zero} along the whole dynamics before filtering.
+Surprisingly, this weak entanglement behaviour however, still allows for the maximisation of entanglement-based properties of the system by means of local filtering; hidden usefulness for teleportation, hidden $\rm F_3$-steering and hidden CHSH-nonlocality suddenly appear and reach their maximum value ($\text{HB} \rightarrow \text{HBF}_3 \rightarrow{\rm HD}\rightarrow 1$) even though they were all \emph{completely zero} along the whole dynamics before the local filtering.
 This result holds for all the spectrum of $p\in[0,1]$.
-In particular, for $p>1/3$, after concurrence exhibits the sudden death and revival phenomena, all the sub-entanglement \emph{hidden} quantum correlations get their maximum.
-As shown in \autoref{fig:fig1}, the sudden birth takes place at different times for distinct correlations, in complete agreement with the well known hierarchy amongst these correlations \cite{criterion_UfT}, with hidden CHSH-nonlocality exhibiting the more delayed sudden birth phenomenon.
+In particular, for $p>1/3$, after the concurrence exhibits the sudden death and revival phenomena, all the entanglement-based hidden quantum correlations asymptotically achieve their maximum (as in \autoref{fig:esd} for $p=5/6$).
+As shown in \autoref{fig:fig2}, the sudden birth takes place at different times for distinct correlations, in complete agreement with the well known hierarchy amongst these correlations \cite{criterion_UfT}, with hidden CHSH-nonlocality exhibiting the more delayed sudden birth phenomenon.